-Most of the management procedures proposed distribute the TCEY directly to IPHC Regulatory Areas, and only two MPs distribute first to Biological Regions.
+Most of the management procedures proposed distribute the TCEY directly to IPHC Regulatory Areas, and only one MP distributes the TCEY first to Biological Regions.
 In one MP, a fixed allocation is introduced at the coastwide level, assigning 20% to IPHC Regulatory Area 2B and 80% to all other areas.
-The modelled survey O32 stock distribution is the main tool used for distributing the TCEY both at the Biological Region and IPHC Regulatory Area levels, and it is used in all ten MPs.
-Different relative harvest rate adjustments are used across different MPs, to test the effects on western and eastern areas given the potential changes in productivity that may have occurred in the last decade.
+The modelled survey O32 stock distribution is the main tool used for distributing the TCEY both at the Biological Region and IPHC Regulatory Area levels, and it is used in ten MPs.
+One MP (labelled MP-I) uses the modelled all sizes stock distribution for distributing the TCEY at a IPHC Regulatory Area level.
+Different relative harvest rate adjustments are used across different MPs to test the effects on western and eastern areas given the potential changes in productivity that may have occurred in the last decade.
 This tool is also applied to Biological Regions when distributing the TCEY to regions first.
-Finally, about half of the MPs include the interim adjustments for IPHC Regulatory Areas 2A and 2B.
+Finally, five of the MPs include at least one of the interim agreements for IPHC Regulatory Areas 2A and 2B.